Join One / Start One

 Moms for America Groups

-provide organized group formats for moms to unite within their own communities.
+give moms the opportunity to unite within their own communities.

 What Inspires You?

-Moms meet in discussion groups and there is not one way that is the “right way”.
-You and your group will have the best insight into the types of activities, information and stories that will inspire you.
-For that reason, Moms For America will provide various stories, quotes, articles, etc. that your group can read and choose from.
+Moms will begin by getting together and creating a discussion group, and there is no specific way that is the “right way” to create your meetings.
+You and your group will have the best insight into the types of activities, and information that will inspire you.
+For that reason, Moms For America will provide various resources that your group can read and choose from.

-Whatever inspires you, or that you feel inspired to share, is what you should use within your group.
-When something inspires you, it will naturally be evident when you present it to the group, and then they will be inspired as well.
+Whatever resources inspire you, or that you feel inspired to share, is what you should use within your group.
+When you find what is right for you, it will naturally be evident when you present it to the group, and then they will be inspired as well.

-Using all these resources, inspiring stories, relatable examples and personal experiences, moms will learn the principles and values of liberty in a way that instantly resonates with them.
+By using the Moms for America resources, relatable examples and personal experiences, moms will learn the principles and values of liberty in a way that instantly resonates with them.

-We provide the basic structure, guidance and resources – but the format that you choose for your meetings is completely up to you!
+We provide the guidance and resources, but how you utilize them in your Moms for America Group meetings is completely up to you!

 Getting Started & Communicating With Your Moms for America Group

-Interested in joining or starting a Cottage Meeting or Moms for America Group?
-Connect with our Moms for America Group manager by filling out the contact form.
-The Moms for America Group manager will help you get started and get connected with local moms who have said, YES, to the Cottage Meeting Project.
-New Moms for America Groups are starting everywhere and if we don’t have one near you, we encourage you to start one.
+Interested in joining or starting a Moms for America Group?
+Connect with our Moms for America Group manager by filling out the Getting Started form, and we will be there to help you get started.
+New Moms for America Groups are starting everywhere and if we don’t have one near you, we can give you the help and encouragement you need to start one.

 The beauty of Moms for America Groups is that they can begin simply – with you and your circle of friends.
-Group leaders may consider starting a Facebook group or utilize other internet tools for group communication and to advertise events.
-It is a convenient way to send meeting reminders, share information and communicate with each other.
-If you would prefer, you can designate your group as “private” so only those in your group can participate.
+Group leaders may consider starting a Facebook group or use other social media.
+It is a convenient way to send your group meeting reminders, share information, advertise events and communicate with each other.
+You can also designate your group as “private” if you prefer, so only those in your group can participate.

 When determining the day and time of your first meeting, choose the time you think will be most convenient to everyone.
-Those who can come, will come and then you can all decide as a group the best day and time to meet in the future.
-Having a scheduled date everyone can count on will help keep the attendance and participation consistent but you will also need to be flexible.
+Those who can come, will, and then during this first meeting you can all decide as a group the best day and time to meet in the future.
+Having a scheduled date everyone can count on will help keep the attendance and participation consistent.

 We’re Your Support Team

 It is our goal to do everything we can to make your experience as enjoyable and rewarding as possible.
-You are not just hosting meetings, you are the leader of your group and as such, the designated point of contact for Moms for America.
+You are not just leading meetings, you are the leader of your group and as such, the designated point of contact for Moms for America.
 This gives you direct access to our support team to help make your experience as smooth and enjoyable as possible.
-Your communication with your liaison will help us all learn and grow together.

 Is There a Cost to Start Up a Moms for America Group?

 No, there is no cost to start up a Moms for America Group!
-Once you decide what format your group will follow, there might be a small associated cost for the particular program.
-For example, the Cottage Meeting Project has a resource guide that must be purchased, and a Hostess Kit that is recommended.
+However, there might be resources that you would like to purchase to enhance your group’s learning experience.
+For example, the Cottage Meeting Project has a resource guide that could be purchased, and a Leaders Hostess Kit that is recommended.
+Store discounts are available for group leaders.

 Are There Specific Guidelines to Follow?

-When hosting a Moms for America Group, you are free to follow any format/organization/meeting schedule that fits the needs of your group.
+When leading a Moms for America Group, you are free to follow any format, organization style, or meeting schedule that fits the needs of your group.
+Moms for America will provide more information to help you once you have started your group.
+If you have any questions please contact the Membership and Education Manager.

-If hosting a Cottage Meeting Project, we require that you only use approved resources and materials designated by the board and staff of Moms for America.
-This not only protects the integrity of the project, it also saves the hostess a great deal of research time.
+If you are engaging in a Cottage Meeting Presentation with your group, we require that you only use approved resources and materials designated by the board and staff of Moms for America.
+This not only protects the integrity of the project, it also saves the leader a great deal of research time.
 There is a Leaders Resource Portal with a wide variety of resources to inspire you.